 At CrowdRise, we answer that question with a resounding yes (and if we embraced exclamation points we’d even add one here).
 Time and time again, we’ve talked to partners who’ve had incredible success when they’ve incorporated DIY fundraising into their overall strategy.

 The Leukemia & Lymphoma Society is one example of how embracing DIY fundraising can make such an impact.
 With their Lifestyle program, LLS offers up encouragement and ideas on how you can create your own DIY fundraiser.
-The director of the program, Colby Marple, nailed it on the head when he told us recently, “People want to make a difference.
+The former director of the program, Colby Marple, nailed it on the head when he told us recently, “People want to make a difference.
 Instead of keeping [ideas] regional, what we wanted to do is create a national platform that allows all these great stories, all these great ideas to come together in a single place.
 And that's what CrowdRise enabled us to do with our Lifestyle program.
 It's really about making it possible for anyone to start a movement to help us cure cancer.
 It's about saying yes and just empowering people to get after it and make a difference.”

 “It's really about making it possible for anyone to start a movement to help us cure cancer.”